kurmasz/poprawa/README.md

 * A worksheet for attendance
 * The first several columns of each "category" and attendance worksheet are references to the info worksheet
   * (Clearly, the names are needed on each worksheet.
 We have found that other information is also often helpful.
 Users can hide info columns that are not needed on a worksheet-by-worksheet basis.)
 * Each worksheet has _two_ header rows:  A "long", meaningful description, and a "short", abbreviated description.
+The "short" description is the Ruby symbol that is used to reference the item.

 The `workbook_builder` script will generate a correctly-formatted workbook from a Ruby config file and a `.csv` file containing student information.